Efficient and High-Accuracy Ray Tracing in Discretized Ionospheric Models: Interpolation Error and Complexity Analysis

 where $\mathbf{t} = (t_1, t_2, t_3)$ and $\mathbf{x} = (x, y, z)$, and $K^{(p)}$ is the 3D tensor-product Peano kernel constructed from the GD basis.

-Since GD interpolation employs $C^1$ Hermite-type basis functions with polynomial degree $p+2$, and enforces continuity of first derivatives using central difference operators of accuracy $\mathcal{O}(h^{p-1})$, the interpolation error depends on the $p$-th derivative of $u$ and the local mesh size.
-A conservative bound follows:
+Because the GD reconstruction is built from \(C^{1}\) Hermite-type basis functions of degree \(p+2\), and because the interface derivatives are enforced through central-difference operators with accuracy \(\mathcal{O}(h^{p-1})\), the resulting interpolation error is controlled by the \(p\)-th derivatives of \(u\) together with the local mesh sizes.
+This leads to the following conservative estimate:

 where $h_x$, $h_y$, and $h_z$ denote grid spacings in each direction, and $C_p$ is a constant depending on $p$ and the basis support.